 At the same time, we need to build confidence in the screening capabilities and communication skills of the dental team.
 This is the time to start using the NOX-T3 or similar full-featured type 3 device to test everyone in the practice as well friends and family.
 This is a noninvasive test with a cost of about $10 per patient, so this kind of testing is a great training tool that pays huge dividends in helping the dental team gain confidence.
 The NOX-T3 is intended to test patients from 2 years of age to adult which makes it ideal for use in a family dental practice.

 The dental office tends to treat patients who are otherwise healthy and may not understand that their snoring or daytime sleepiness can be putting them at risk of diabetes, stroke and car accidents.
 Pediatric patients can be put at risk of poor school performance and behavioral issues.
 The key to all of this is an informed and aware dental team prepared to engage in discussions that on their face do not appear to have a place in the dental office.

-Randy Clare is a sales and business development manager for Vyaire, and is based in Yorba Linda, California.
+Randy Clare is Director of Strategic Sales for Vyaire and is based in Yorba Linda, California.
 He has been involved with the development and distribution of sleep therapy products including CPAP supplies, oral appliances and sleep diagnostic devices for over 20 years.
-He can be reached at firstname.lastname@example.org.
+He can be reached at email@example.com.
 For more information, follow thesleepandrespiratoryscholar.com.